Remember Jesus!

 (5) Greek dokimazo (dŏk-im-ad’-zō) – testing someone or something for the purpose of approving it.
 The word further implies that the trial itself was made in the expectation and hope of victory!
 This word is used for testing by God (1), but never of testing by Satan.

 (6) “It is finished or completed” is the translation of the Greek word tetelestai, which only appears twice in the Bible (John 19:28,30).
 Jesus says tetelestai here in the perfect tense, which is very rare in the New Testament and has no English equivalent.
-The perfect tense is a combination of two Greek tenses: the Present tense and the Aorist tense.
-The Aorist tense is punctiliar: meaning something that happens at a specific point in time; a moment.
-The Present tense is linear: meaning something that continues on into the future and has ongoing results/implications.
-The combination of these two tenses in the perfect tense as used in John 19:30 is of overwhelming significance to the Christian.
+The perfect tense combines two Greek tenses: the Present tense and the Aorist tense.
+The Aorist tense is punctiliar: meaning something that happens at a specific point in time, a moment.
+The present tense is linear, meaning something that continues into the future and has ongoing results/implications.
+The combination of these two tenses in the perfect tense as used in John 19:30, is of overwhelming significance to the Christian.
 When Jesus says “It is finished” (or completed) what He is actually saying is “It is finished and will continue to be finished”.
 The first element of the perfect tense: the Aorist, punctiliar, point in time statement “It is finished” is powerful.
 Mathew Henry describes all that is finished at that exact moment in time: “It is finished; that is, the counsels of the Father concerning his sufferings were now fulfilled.
 It is finished; all the types and prophecies of the Old Testament, which pointed at the sufferings of the Messiah, were accomplished.
 It is finished; the ceremonial law is abolished; the substance has now come, and all the shadows are done away.
 It is finished; an end is made of transgression by bringing in everlasting righteousness.
 His sufferings were now finished, both those of his soul, and those of his body.
 It is finished; the work of man’s redemption and salvation is now completed.”
 The Aorist tense is only half of the perfect tense!
 The second element of Jesus’ statement is equally important: the Present, ongoing, linear “and will continue to be finished” component of the perfect tense.
 This indicates the ongoing nature of our salvation.
 This is so important because it indicates a condition, a state of being, a resting place.
 In conclusion, in Jesus’ statement “It is finished” we have a declaration of salvation that is both momentary and eternal, Aorist and Present, linear and punctiliar.
 We are saved at a specific point in time, “it is finished”, our debt is paid, we are ransomed from the kingdom of darkness, and then we confidently rest in the reality that “it will continue to be finished” because we are in a position of grace and stand justified for all time before God.
 One Greek word, tetelestai, spoken in the perfect tense, by Jesus on the cross, and it was finished at that moment, and for all time. (http://www.ciu.edu/content/it-finished-look-greek) G

 (7) http://www.compoundchem.com/2014/12/23/gold-frankincense-myrrh/